Pyrrolysine: Non-methyltransferase function

+The prevalence of ORFs with a in-frame TAG is much smaller in archaeons, as expected for their "always-on" (constituent) expression of the Pyl machinery, at about 5%.
+Still, with a great number of genomes carrying the Pyl machinery in archaea, 5% is no small number.
+A 2024 preprint examined 425 archaeal genomes with a Pyl machinery and found 360 cases where a TAG occurs in the middle of a predicted protein with known non-TAG homologs.
+Some of these may have arisen through neutral mutations like previously described for Thg1 and indeed the rates are mostly consistent with random mutation.
+However, a few occurrences of Pyl are conserved and may reflect a new, beneficial function.
+In any case, the high prevalence of Pyl in some genomes, especially non-methanogenic ones, show that Pyl has become another regular piece of the genetic code in those lineages.

 Potential for an alternative translation

-The tRNA(CUA) can be charged with lysine in vitro by the concerted action of the M. barkeri Class I and Class II Lysyl-tRNA synthetases, which do not recognize pyrrolysine.
-Charging a tRNA(CUA) with lysine was originally hypothesized to be the first step in translating UAG amber codons as pyrrolysine, a mechanism analogous to that used for selenocysteine.
-More recent data favor direct charging of pyrrolysine on to the tRNA(CUA) by the protein product of the pylS gene, leading to the suggestion that the LysRS1:LysRS2 complex may participate in a parallel pathway designed to ensure that proteins containing the UAG codon can be fully translated using lysine as a substitute amino acid in the event of pyrrolysine deficiency.
+The tRNACUA can be charged with lysine in vitro by the concerted action of the M. barkeri Class I and Class II lysyl-tRNA synthetases (LysRS1 and LysRS2), neither of which recognizes pyrrolysine.
+Charging a tRNACUA with lysine was originally hypothesized to be the first step in translating UAG amber codons as pyrrolysine, a mechanism analogous to that used for selenocysteine.
+More recent data favor direct charging of pyrrolysine on to the tRNACUA by the protein product of the pylS gene, leading to the suggestion that the LysRS1:LysRS2 complex may participate in a parallel pathway designed to ensure that proteins containing the UAG codon can be fully translated using lysine as a substitute amino acid in the event of pyrrolysine deficiency.
 Further study found that the genes encoding LysRS1 and LysRS2 are not required for normal growth on methanol and methylamines with normal methyltransferase levels, and they cannot replace pylS in a recombinant system for UAG amber stop codon suppression.